daniastor/Two_stream_instability-Electron_hole/README.md

 <img src="https://github.com/daniastor/Two-stream-instability/blob/master/Pictures/TSIEH_1.png" width="600" height="">
 </p>
 <p align="center">
-*Two-stream instability simulation, initial states*
+Two-stream instability simulation, initial states.
 </p>

 We  show  the  temporalevolution of the electrons phase space, the associated electrostatic potential and electrostatic fieldand the evolution of the velocity distribution function.
 We find numerically the energy contoursand velocity distribution function corresponding to different sections of the electrons phase space "hole".
 We explain the numerical code implementation and the physical phenomena in "**Tutorial for the solution of a plasma electrostatic one dimensionalmodel using a PIC scheme**".